-Bergamo Alta Guide: The Unique Old Town in Italy You Can’t Miss!
+Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Bergamo Italy Alta

-We didn’t know much about this city before visiting Bergamo in Italy.
-Yet after seeing photos of San Giacamo Gate, the rolling green mountains, and amazing Italian architecture, we were sold!
-Most of the action takes place in the upper town of Bergamo Alta.
-It’s small enough that it can be explored by foot in a few hours but has enough side streets and hidden gems to keep you entertained for days.
-So join us for a ride up the funicular, eating at the delicious restaurants, and much more of the best things to do in Bergamo!
+We didn’t know much about Bergamo Italy before visiting.
+Yet, after seeing photos of San Giacamo Gate, the rolling green mountains, and amazing Italian architecture, we were sold!
+Most of the action takes place in the old town of Bergamo Alta.
+It’s small enough that it can be explored by foot in a few hours, but has enough side streets and hidden gems to keep you entertained for days.
+So join us for a ride up the funicular, eating at the delicious Citta Alta restaurants, and much more of the best things to do in Bergamo Italy!

 A mere 2,000 years ago, Bergamo was a Celtic settlement before the Romans took over this area.
 At the start of the Middle Ages, it became the center of the Lombard Kingdom and home to many dukes and kings of its time.

 In the following years, the city trended towards industrialism.
-Still, Bergamo Alta remains a jewel of Northern Italy for its historic churches and wonderful mountain views.
+Still, Bergamo Old Town remains a jewel of Northern Italy for its historic churches and wonderful mountain views.

 Bergamo Alta Travel Guide

-If you head up the hill that overlooks town that is the Bergamo Alta also known as Citta Alta, upper town, or old town.
+The hill that overlooks town is Bergamo Alta.
+It’s also known as Citta Alta, upper town, or Bergamo old town.
 This is where many of the best things to do in Bergamo are and where most travelers spend their time.

 However, there is one more section that’s not to be missed!
-From Bergamo Alta, you can travel higher to San Vigilio Castle for an even better view of the city.
+From this area, you can travel higher to San Vigilio Castle for an even better view of the city.
 Let’s jump in and break down what you’ll find both on and off the Bergamo Italy map!

 Bergamo Alta Map